Tuesday, September 17, 2013

 Since then, Thomas has referred several fellow veterans for acupuncture at NUHS.
 "I refer as many veterans as I can because I hope that some of them are able to reduce their reliance on prescription drugs like I did.
 I believe that this form of acupuncture treatment may reduce the incidence of suicide in PTSD sufferers as well."

 Intern Jordan Anton is an acupuncture student at NUHS who has treated several veterans in the clinic's PTSD program.
 She also helped the vets create and maintain the insignia display.
 "The veterans keep coming back week after week.
 They're happy and seeing results.
 I'm learning things I probably never would have learned about PTSD anywhere else.
 Not many schools give you the opportunity to do this.
 After I graduate I'd like to work in a VA hospital or open my own practice and offer free care on certain days for veterans."

 Vets visiting the NUHS clinic receive acupuncture using the NADA (National Acupuncture Detoxification Association) protocol.
 This system uses small pellets or needles in key points on the ear.
 Additionally, vets can receive instruction in simple Tai Chi and Qi Gong movements for deep relaxation and a way to deal with stress.
 Veterans with chronic pain from injuries are given "take-home therapy" in the form of acupressure micro-points they can stimulate for quick pain relief, as well as eye-movement therapy they can use at home to re-program traumatic memories.

-For more information on the "At Ease" clinic, or to make an appointment for PTSD treatment, call 630-629-9664.
+For more information on veterans services at the NUHS clinic, or to make an appointment for PTSD treatment, call 630-629-9664.
 The clinic is located at 200 E. Roosevelt Rd., Bldg.
 B, in Lombard.